Carbon-Farm-Network/Requirements-Doc/Planning.md

 Pieces of code:

+* CRUD ProcessSpecifications
+   * Add image to ProcessSpecification in the backend
+   * List and modal create/update/delete ProcessSpecification, under config menu
 * CRUD recipes (we are thinking to hard code these to start)
    * Recipes are not in hREA I think, need to be added from scratch on backend
    * Design a UI that will work for one-process recipes; but some people will need multi-process recipes